notaryproject/specifications/signature-specification.md

 - **`annotations`** (*string-string map*): This REQUIRED property contains metadata for the artifact manifest.
   It is being used to store information about the signature.
   Keys using the `io.cncf.notary` namespace are reserved for use in Notary and MUST NOT be used by other specifications.
-  - **`io.cncf.notary.x509.fingerprint.sha256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingerprint of signing certificate and certificate chain used for signature generation.
+  - **`io.cncf.notary.x509chain.thumbprint#S256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingerprint of signing certificate and certificate chain (including root) used for signature generation.
+The annotation name contains the hash algorithm as a suffix (`#S256`) and can be extended to support other hashing algorithms in future.
-    The list of fingerprints is present as a JSON array string.
+    The list of fingerprints is present as a JSON array string, corresponding to ordered certificates in [*Certificate Chain* unsigned attribute](#unsigned-attributes) in the signature envelope.

 ### Signature Discovery